MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 Microsoft has strict controls around the format and type of information that is in the service to ensure customers can reliably use the information to implement secure and optimal routing based on endpoint category.

-The **Default** endpoint category has no IP information provided for numerous reasons (Default endpoints may be outside of the control of Microsoft, may change too frequently, or may be in blocks shared with other elements).
+The **Default** endpoint category has no IP information provided for numerous reasons (Default endpoints might be outside of the control of Microsoft, might change too frequently, or might be in blocks shared with other elements).
 For this reason, Default endpoints are designed to be sent via FQDN to an inspecting proxy, like normal web traffic.

-In this case, the above endpoints are CDNs that may be used by non-Microsoft controlled elements other than Live Events or Stream, and thus sending the traffic direct will also mean anything else which resolves to these IPs will also be sent direct from the client.
+In this case, the above endpoints are CDNs that might be used by non-Microsoft controlled elements other than Live Events or Stream, and thus sending the traffic direct will also mean anything else which resolves to these IPs will also be sent direct from the client.
 Due to the unique nature of the current global crisis and to meet the short-term needs of our customers, Microsoft has provided the information above for customers to use as they see fit.

-Microsoft is working to reconfigure the Teams Events endpoints to allow them to be included in the Allow/Optimize endpoint categories in the future.
+Microsoft is working to reconfigure the Teams events endpoints to allow them to be included in the Allow/Optimize endpoint categories in the future.

 ### Do I only need to allow access to these IPs?